Capture of USS Chesapeake: Issuing a challenge

 HMS Shannon had been off Boston for 56 days and was running short of provisions, whilst the extended period at sea was wearing the ship down.
 She would be at a disadvantage facing USS Chesapeake, fresh from harbour and a refit.
-A boat was despatched carrying the invitation, manned by a Mr Slocum, a discharged American prisoner.
+A boat was despatched carrying Broke's invitation, manned by a Mr Slocum, a discharged American prisoner.
 The boat had not reached the shore when Chesapeake was seen underway, sailing out of the harbour.
-She was flying three American ensigns and a large white flag at the foremast inscribed 'Free Trade and Sailor's Rights'.
+She was flying three American ensigns and a large white flag at the foremast inscribed "Free Trade and Sailor's Rights".

 Shannon carried 276 officers, seamen and marines of her proper complement, eight recaptured seamen, 22 Irish labourers who had been 48 hours in the ship, of whom only four could speak English, and 24 boys, of whom about 13 were under 12 years of age.
-Broke had trained his gun crews to fire accurate broadsides into the hulls of enemy vessels, with the aim of killing their gun crews, rather than attempting to disable the enemy ship by firing at the masts and rigging.
-This was, however, the standard Royal Navy practice of the time, only Broke's efficiency in gunnery training distinguished him in this regard.
+Broke had trained his gun crews to fire accurate broadsides into the hulls of enemy vessels, with the aim of killing their gun crews rather than attempting to disable the enemy ship by firing at masts and rigging.
+This was standard Royal Navy practice, but Broke's efficiency in gunnery training distinguished him.
 Lawrence, meanwhile, was confident in his ship, especially since she carried a substantially larger crew.
 Previous American victories over Royal Navy ships left him expectant of success.
 Just before the engagement, the American crew gave three cheers.

 The two ships were about as close a match in size and force as was possible, given the variations in ship design and armament existing between contemporary navies.
-USS Chesapeakes (rated at 38 guns) armament of 28 18-pounder long guns was an exact match for HMS Shannon.
-Measurements proved the ships to be about the same deck length, the only major difference being the ships' complements: Chesapeakes 379 against the Shannons 330.
+USS Chesapeakes armament of 28 18-pounder long guns matched HMS Shannons main battery.
+Measurements showed the ships to be about the same deck length; the major numerical difference was in complement: Chesapeake had 379 men against Shannons 330.
+This near equality later complicated American attempts to explain the defeat by reference to superior British force; historians have generally treated training, fire discipline and command cohesion as more important than any decisive material advantage.